-Swan boat season in Boston begins in mid-April, and lasts through the last Sunday in mid-September - a popular summer activity in Boston for tourists and locals alike.
+Swan boat season begins in mid-April, and lasts through the last Sunday in mid-September - a popular summer activity in Boston for tourists and locals alike.

 Back in the 1870s, the City of Boston granted a "boat for hire" license to Robert Paget.
 At that time, rowing small boats across the Public Garden's lagoon was a favorite activity of many Bostonians.
 (Try to imagine that happening today!)

 The swans, still as beautiful as ever, are now made from white fiberglass.

 A crew member, mostly hidden behind the boat's swan, pedals and steers each boat in a figure-eight pattern around the Public Garden's lagoon at a leisurely speed of about 2 miles per hour.
-Many of the crew members - mostly local college students - are athletes who see the pedaling as a great workout for their leg and thigh muscles.
+Many of the crew members - mostly local college students - are athletes who use the pedaling as a great workout for their leg and thigh muscles.

-The Boston Swan Boats are unique - they're the only swan boats of this type in the world.
+Boston's Swan Boats are unique - they're the only swan boats of this type in the world.

 You'll pass under the Public Garden's beautiful 19th century suspension bridge, and then emerge in the north part of the pond.

-You'll circle the island make famous by Robert McCloskey's Make Way for Ducklings.
-This is the spot where Mrs. Mallard - a fictional duck supposedly modeled after an actual wild duck who decided to make her nest in a Swan Boat - brought her 8 young ducklings to live after hatching them in the nearby Charles River.
+You'll circle the small island make famous by Robert McCloskey's Make Way for Ducklings.
+This is the spot where Mrs. Mallard - a fictional duck supposedly modeled after an actual wild duck who decided to make her nest in a Swan Boat - brought her eight young ducklings to live after hatching them in the nearby Charles River.

-You may also see the Public Garden's two real swans, a pair that returns every spring (after spending the winter at Boston's Franklin Park Zoo) to grace the lagoon with their presence.
+You may also see the Public Garden's two real swans, a pair that returns every spring (after spending the winter at Boston's Franklin Park Zoo) to grace the Lagoon with their presence.

-If you have a Boston discount card, you may be able to ride on the Swan Boats for free.
+If you have a Go Boston discount card, you may be able to ride on the Swan Boats for free.

 Nearest T station: Green Line/Arlington

-Open: Daily from mid-April to mid-September; April to mid-June: 10am - 4pm; mid-June to Labor Day: 10am - 5pm; after Labor Day: noon - 4pm weekdays, and 10am - 4pm weekends
+Open (weather permitting): Daily from mid-April to mid-September; April to mid-June: 10am - 4pm; mid-June to Labor Day: 10am - 5pm; after Labor Day: noon - 4pm weekdays, and 10am - 4pm weekends.

-Cost: Adults $2.75, Children (2 - 15 years) $3, Seniors 65+ $4; pay with cash or credit card
+Cost: Adults $4.50, Children (2 - 15 years) $3, Seniors 65+ $4; pay with cash or credit card

 Nearest parking: Boston Common Garage (underground), entrance on Charles Street